 Social media buttons are must-have for any website.
 But there are more handy solutions that can help you connecting to your audience on social networks and draw their attention directly to your website.
-MotoCMS has recently added a collection of the most popular social widgets to its admin panel to allow its users connect the website audience.
+MotoCMS has recently added a collection of the most popular social widgets to its website builder to allow its users connect the website audience.

 Here you can find step-by-step recommendations on how connect each one of Social Media Widgets with your or your brand’s social account and set it up to work perfectly on your website.